datateknik-lth/datateknik-lth/ak3/ingproc3-ETSF01/sammanfattningar/lect1_risk_management.md

 * During project execution monitor how much of the buffer that has been used
 * Supported in tools, e.g. through add-on to MS Project

+#### Executing  and monitoring Critical Chain plans

+* Principle: focus your efforts - ”multitasking is evil”
+  * No chain of tasks is started earlier than scheduled, but once it has started is finished as soon as possible
+  * This means the activity following the current one starts as soon as the current one is completed, even if this is early – the relay race principle
+* Fever charts are used to monitor progress and catch tasks at risk